bibleup/docs/docs/plugins/browser-extension.md

 <br><br>

 ### Activate BibleUp
-Click on the **Activate BibleUp** button to activate BibleUp then reload the current webpage to see BibleUp in action.<br><br> BibleUp automatically keeps working even when you navigate to a different webpage so you only have to reload the webpage once after activation.
+Click on **Activate BibleUp** button to activate BibleUp then reload the current webpage to see BibleUp in action.<br><br> BibleUp automatically keeps working even when you navigate to a different webpage so you only have to reload the webpage once after activation.

 ### De-activate BibleUp
-Click on the **Deactivate BibleUp** button to stop BibleUp from running.
-When you reload the webpage, the reference tagging should be gone.
-BibleUp will also stop running automatically when you load to a different webpage.
+Click on **Deactivate BibleUp** button to stop BibleUp from running.
+The reference tagging should be gone when you reload the page.
+BibleUp will also stop running automatically when you load a different webpage.

 ### Refresh BibleUp
-BibleUp works correctly on most websites and even single-page applications (SPA) that constantly refreshes content without a browser reload (like Gmail, Facebook, Reddit e.t.c). <br><br>However if you need to reload BibleUp on your current webpage without doing a full browser refresh, simply click the **reload** icon near the activate button.
-This is also useful if you change BibleUp config options and want it to immediately apply to tagged references.
+BibleUp works correctly on most websites and even on single-page applications (SPA) that constantly refreshes content without a browser reload (like Gmail, Facebook, Reddit e.t.c). <br><br> However, to reload BibleUp on your current webpage without having to do a full browser refresh, simply click the **reload** icon near the activate button.
+This is useful if you change BibleUp options and want it to immediately apply to tagged references.

 ## Leave a review
 We love feedbacks 😀<br>